majguo/liberty-aad-oidc/README.md

   ```
 * The database is now ready (to stop it, simply press Control-C after the Java EE application is shutdown).

+Now we can get the application up and running.
+The following steps show two diferent ways to do so: Docker and maven.

 ### Start the Application with Docker
-The next step is to get the application up and running.
-Follow the steps below to do so.

 * Open a console.
 Navigate to where you have this repository downloaded on your local machine.
 * Run `mvn clean package --file javaee-cafe/pom.xml`.
 This will generate a war deployment under `./javaee-cafe/target`.
 * Build a Docker image tagged `javaee-cafe` by running one of the following commands.